achadwick/styrene/README.md

 1. Install [MSYS2](https://msys2.github.io/)
    from its download page, and upgrade it as described there.

-2. Install Styrene’s dependencies from the *MSYS Shell* command line that came with MSYS2:
+2. Install Styrene’s runtime dependencies from the *MSYS Shell* command line that came with MSYS2:

    ```sh